Daryl Gates: Rodney King and the Los Angeles riots

-On March 3, 1991, Rodney King was arrested and taken into custody by LAPD officers after a car chase.
-A bystander, George Holliday, recorded the use of force event on videotape.
-Gates and his department faced strong criticism in the aftermath of the use of force; Mayor Tom Bradley also called for Gates to resign, but he refused, leading to a stand-off between Gates and the mayor.
+On March 3, 1991, Rodney King was arrested, repeatedly struck with batons and kicked, and taken into custody by LAPD officers after a car chase.
+A bystander, George Holliday, recorded the event on videotape.
+Gates and his department faced strong criticism in the aftermath of the arrest; Mayor Tom Bradley also called for Gates to resign, but he refused, leading to a stand-off between Gates and the mayor.
 The Christopher Commission report, issued July 10, 1991, identified a police culture of excessive force and poor supervision, and recommended numerous reforms, as well as Gates's removal.
-Gates finally announced his intention to resign on July 13, 1991.
+Gates announced his intention to resign on July 13, 1991.

 The 1992 Los Angeles riots on April 29, 1992, began when a Ventura County jury in Simi Valley acquitted three white and one Hispanic Los Angeles Police Department officers accused in the videotaped beating of black motorist Rodney King following a high-speed pursuit.

-Despite the announcement that the jury was preparing to deliver the verdict in the case against the four officers, the L.A.
-Police Day shift was sent home.
+Despite the announcement that the jury was preparing to deliver the verdict in the case, the LAPD day shift was sent home.
 After the riots broke out, Gates told reporters that the situation would soon be under control and left Parker Center to attend a previously scheduled political fundraising dinner.
-The fund-raising event was part of an effort to fight a city charter amendment on the June 2 ballot that would limit the power and term of the chief.
+The fundraising event was part of an effort to fight a city charter amendment on the June 2 ballot that would limit the power and term of the police chief.
 These actions led to charges that Gates was out of touch.
-General command-and-control failings in the entire LAPD hierarchy during the riots led to criticisms that he was incapable of managing his force.
+General command-and-control failings in the entire LAPD hierarchy during the riots led to criticisms that he was incapable of managing the force.
 It took the arrival of 10,000 California Army National Guard forces, 3,500 federal troops, and 1,000 federal law enforcement officers to end the unrest over the next six days.

 In the aftermath of the riots, local and national media printed and aired dozens of reports deeply critical of the LAPD under Gates, painting it as an army of racist beat cops accountable only to an arrogant leadership.
 The paramilitary approach that Gates represented resulted in criticism and calls for the LAPD to shift to a community policing strategy.

-Gates finally left the LAPD on June 28, 1992, and was replaced by Willie L. Williams, who had been named Gates's successor just before the riots began.
+Gates left the LAPD on June 28, 1992, and was replaced by Willie L. Williams, who had been named Gates's successor on April 16, 1992.
 A second commission, the Webster Commission, headed by former FBI and CIA Director William H. Webster, was formed in the wake of the riots.
 Its report, released on October 21, 1992, was generally considered to be scathingly critical of the department (as well as other government agencies) and was especially critical of Gates' management of it.